CodiumTeam/tdd-training-java/fizz-buzz/README.md

 	... etc up to 100

 ---
-# Stop reading until you are developed this part
+# Stop reading until you have developed this part
 ---